Discover the great outdoors in a space that welcomes students from all of Worcester’s colleges to come together and explore nature.

 Forge a genuine intercollegiate community as we set out on the trails though greater Worcester’s vast array of conservation lands, parks, and forests.

 Reap physical and mental health benefits of time spent in nature while gaining valuable lifelong skills and making lifelong friends.

 If you’re a college student with a heartbeat, the Worcester Intercollegiate Outdoors Initiative is for you!
 Join now and help shape our path forward.

 Why an Intercollegiate Outdoors Initiative?

 Worcester is a city of great colleges to attend and great green spaces to explore.
 Mix those ingredients and it’s a perfect recipe for meeting new people from across all campuses while getting to know our region’s outdoor wonders.
-By putting our boots on the ground, we’ll be taking steps to make Worcester the true “college town” it has such potential to be.
+With our boots on the ground, every step we take helps make Worcester the true “college town” it has such potential to be.